mindspore-lab/mindaudio/recipes/VoxCeleb/README.md

 The speaker-id accuracy should be around 98-99% for both voxceleb1 and voceleb2.

-After training the speaker embeddings, it is possible to perform speaker verification using cosine similarity.
-You can run it with the following command:
+After training the speaker embeddings, it is possible to perform speaker verification using cosine similarity, The pretrained model ckpt path is at(https://download.mindspore.cn/toolkits/mindaudio/ecapatdnn/).
+You can download the pretrained model ckpt, run it with the following command:

 `python speaker_verification_cosine.py`